QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Comparison with other boundary conditions

-While the APBC and PBC are not suitable for studying the finite volume fireball, they are excellent for numerical lattice studies, where one tries to get the infinite volume results from simulations on finite boxes.
+In the right panel of the figure, we have compared the phase transition line in the $\tmq$ plane for an infinite volume system, along with those obtained for a finite volume box of dimension 5 fm with APBC and a sphere of radius 5 fm with MIT boundary condition.
+The interpretation of the line is similar to that used in \scn{pdg} and in \fgn{pdg}: it is the line obtained from the $M$ dependence of the mean field effective potential.
+The antiperiodic box shows very little volume dependence even at 5 fm: the crossover line is very close to the infinite volume one, and even the coexistence region in $M$ starts to appear at a very similar value of $\tmq$ \footnote{For the linear sigma model, a significant shift of the transition line, and shift of the endpoint of the first order line towards lower temperatures, have been reported for a 5 fm box with APBC and PBC \cite{Palhares:2009tf}.}.
+At lower temperatures, the ``first order line'' (in the mean field effective potential sense) shows slight deviation from the infinite volume case, but still within the coexistence region.
+On the other hand, as discussed in \scn{pdg}, the MIT boundary condition leads to a substantial change: the crossover line is pushed to higher values of $\muq$ at all temperatures.
+Also the coexistence region is shrunk significantly at this volume. \fgn{AllBC} supports our intuition that the studies with the APBC and similar boundary conditions significantly underestimate the finite volume effect. \bef \centerline{ } {Comparison of $y$, \eqn{chcsub}, between lattice and MF NJL with APBC.} \eef{lat} While the APBC and the PBC are not suitable for studying the finite volume fireball, they are excellent for numerical lattice studies, where one tries to get the infinite volume results from simulations on finite boxes.
 These boundary conditions are easy to implement on lattice, and show very little volume effect, making it easy to extrapolate to infinite volume from relatively small boxes.
-To check whether the mean-field NJL model qualitatively captures the volume dependence of the chiral condensate, we compared the results from lattice for $\chc$ on small boxes with the NJL MF results. $\chc$ is regularization dependent; in principle, one can convert them using results like those in \apx{detail}.
-Instead, we for simplicity compared the renormalization group invariant quantity: \beq y=m\left[\langle\bar{\psi}\psi\rangle(L) - \langle\bar{\psi}\psi\rangle(L \rightarrow \infty)\right]. \eeq{chcsub} The comparison of such a study is shown in \fgn{lat}.
+To check whether the mean-field NJL model qualitatively captures the volume dependence of the chiral condensate, we compared the results from lattice for $\chc$ on small boxes with the NJL MF results. $\chc$ is regularization dependent; in principle, one can use results like those in \apx{detail} to compare the results from different regularizations.
+Instead, we for simplicity compared the renormalization group invariant quantity: \beq y=m\left[\langle\bar{\psi}\psi\rangle(L) - \langle\bar{\psi}\psi\rangle(L \rightarrow \infty)\right]. \eeq{chcsub} The result of such a comparison is shown in \fgn{lat}.
 This is a qualitative comparison where the lattice pion is somewhat heavier ($\approx$ 200 MeV).
 Also for the lattice, the $L \to \infty$ is replaced by the largest lattice we used.
 So a precise agreement is not expected.
 But as \fgn{lat} shows, the deviation from the full theory at a very small volume is qualitatively captured in the NJL MF result.
-This gives us hope that the results we obtained for the MIT boundary condition, despite the many caveats, qualitatively capture the trend of the finite volume effect of a static fireball. \bef \centerline{ } {Comparison of $y$, \eqn{chcsub}, between lattice and MF NJL with APBC.} \eef{lat}
+This gives us hope that the results we obtained for the MIT boundary condition, despite the many caveats, qualitatively capture the trend of the finite volume effect of a static fireball.